The Return of the Prodigal Son (1976 film)

 The Return of the Prodigal Son (عودة الابن الضال, translit.
-Awdat Al Ibn Aldal) is a 1976 Egyptian drama film directed by direcor Youssef Chahine.
+Awdat Al Ibn Aldal) is a 1976 Egyptian drama film directed by director Youssef Chahine.
+The film is about a family's younger son who returns to his rural home after 12 years in Cairo.
+His family and town had pinned their hopes on him being successful, but when they learn that he was imprisoned, it stirs intense reactions.

 Plot

-Ali, the son of a prominent family in a rural town, returns after being gone for 12 years.
-The hopes of his family and the town itself were pinned to his success in Cairo.
-But due to a series of events in a failed architectural scheme that resulted in a tower collapsing, he was jailed for 3 years.
-At home, he experiences the warm reception of his father, mother, his would-be bride, and nephew.
-But excitement soon turns to delusion as the family and the town sees that he will not be able to fix the failures of the family's company and the economic backbone of the town.
+Ali, the son of a prominent farming family in a rural town, returns after being in away for 12 years.
+The hopes of his family and the town itself were pinned on Ali's success in Cairo, so they are excited about his return.
+The benevolent father viewed the young son as his favorite, particularly as family has had to deal with the tyranny of Ali's older brother, Tolba.

+At home, he gets a warm reception from his father, mother, his would-be bride, and nephew.
+But excitement soon turns to disillusionment when people learn of his challenges.
+Despite all the hopes placed in Ali, he had problems in the big city.
+After a failed architectural scheme that resulted in a tower collapsing, he was jailed for three years.

+When the family and town see that he will not be able to fix the failures of the family's company and the economic backbone of the town, they are disappointed.
 Eventually at his own wedding, Ali takes a gun and shoots down his brother and mother.
 Ali's brother, Tolba, manages to shoot Ali before they both succumb to their wounds.
 Only the nephew, Ibrahim, manages to escape the carnage and leaves to pursue a science degree in Alexandria.